 Here are things about Dave’s teachings that I don’t agree with.

 - He talks about people “retiring with dignity,” as if a couple that isn’t totally and completely financially self sufficient in their old age would not have dignity.
 Historically the old were cared for by their children or younger relatives.
+(Modern retirement and being totally financially independent in old age is a very new thing in the span of time.)
 As Catholics who have great respect for the dignity of our elderly, it shouldn’t be considered “undignified” for them to need help from the children whom they so greatly sacrificed for in order to raise them.

 - Dave is a Protestant and cherry-picks which verses and interpretations of Holy Scripture best support his teachings with money.
-He neglects Scriptures that mention the spiritual challenges of the rich, as well as the reality that the greatest human father ever, St. Joseph, was a humble carpenter.
-The Holy Family whom we model our own families after was very poor.
+He neglects Scriptures that mention the spiritual challenges of the rich, as well as the reality that the greatest human father ever, St. Joseph, was a humble carpenter who didn’t have a fully-funded nest egg for Mary when he died.
+The Holy Family was very poor.
 This doesn’t mean a wealthy family can’t be holy, and we shouldn’t praise poverty because of irresponsibility with money.
 But we should know that if someone is wise with their money and never rich, that doesn’t mean they’re bad – God may be pruning their souls and leading them to Heaven because that is what is best for them personally.
+Some of the happiest, holiest families throughout history have been of very humble means, just as there have been great saints who were also royalty and very wealthy.

-- He talks about “wealth building”.
-I don’t think we should seek to build wealth – some people may work hard and become wealthy and I don’t think that’s bad, but I think you could easily fall into a trap of idolizing or glorifying money with the attitude of wealth building as a goal in and of itself.
+- He talks a a lot about and prizes “wealth building”.
+I don’t think we should seek to build wealth as our end goal – some people may work hard and become wealthy and I don’t think that’s bad, but I think you could easily fall into a trap of idolizing or glorifying money with the attitude of wealth building as a goal in and of itself.
 We are never ever encouraged to pursue wealth for the sake of it anywhere in Scripture, Sacred Tradition, the catechism… no where.
+Money is a tool from God to take care of our families, and massive amounts of it may come from hard work, but that being our end goal for money isn’t a Catholic teaching.

-- Dave doesn’t believe you should ever take on any debt in any circumstance outside of a 15 year mortgage.
+- Dave doesn’t believe you should ever take on any debt in any circumstance outside of a 15 year mortgage, and he uses Scripture to put a moral implication on borrowing money.
 I can’t find anything taught in Catholicism that says debt in and of itself is immoral.
 In my traditional Latin Mass missal, the examination of conscience before Confession lists “Did I enter into debt beyond my power of repayment?”
 (Emphasis added).
-There is no rule that if it takes a couple 20 or 30 years to pay off the mortgage that they have sinned.
+There is no rule that if it takes a couple 20 or 30 years to pay off the mortgage that they have sinned, even if it wasn’t the smartest money decision.
 Something making the most financial sense doesn’t equal a moral implication.

 Do I believe people take on stupid debt all of the time?
 Sure.
 The use of credit cards to fund a more lavish lifestyle than one can afford is ridiculous.
 But I don’t believe one is sinning if they take on a loan that they can repay.
 Once again, it may not make the most financial sense, but that doesn’t mean it’s morally wrong.
 He implies it is with a constant repeating of the Scripture of the borrower being slave to the lender.